 If you're looking to purchase an aircraft, we would be delighted to manage your prebuy examination.
-Savvy has managed hundreds of prebuys so we know the drill and can help you avoid the many pitfalls that often plague prospective buyers.
+Savvy has managed many hundreds of prebuys so we know the drill, pretty much have it down to a science, and can help you avoid the many pitfalls that often plague prospective buyers.

 Why have Savvy manage my prebuy?